Hollywood Glamour: Four Women

 Within a few years Bette was one of the most admired actresses in Hollywood and had a reputation as someone who was willing to take on those roles that others turned down fearing it would be detrimental to their careers.
 Even so, her film roles rarely matched her talent.

-Despite the failings of the movie itself Bette’s performance stood out even if it cannot be considered to be one of her finest.
-Nonetheless she won the Oscar for Best Actress and it was to be the turning point of her career.
+Despite the failings of the movie itself Bette’s performance stood out.
+She won the Oscar for Best Actress and it was to be the turning point of her career.
 Three years later she won again for a towering performance in the Civil War drama Jezebel.

-Bette believed that her Oscar winning performance as the Southern Belle Julie Marsden made her a shoe-in for the forthcoming role of Scarlett O’Hara in the Civil War epic Gone With the Wind but along with other established stars who auditioned for the role such as Tallulah Bankhead, Paulette Goddard, Jean Arthur, and Lana Turner she was overlooked for the little known English actress Vivien Leigh.
+Bette believed that her Oscar winning performance as the Southern Belle Julie Marsden made her a shoo-in for the forthcoming role of Scarlett O’Hara in the Civil War epic Gone with the Wind but along with other established stars who auditioned for the role such as Tallulah Bankhead, Paulette Goddard, Jean Arthur, and Lana Turner she was overlooked for the little-known English actress Vivien Leigh.